sdbip/EventStore/README.md

 # EventStore

-A package for using event-sourcing in applications.
+A package for employing event-sourcing in applications.
 It is particularly useful when using the CQRS architecture style.
-The Command side would employ the `Source` target, and the Query side would use the `Projection` target.
+The Command side would reference the `Source` target, and the Query side would use the `Projection` target.

 State is stored in a relational database with built-in support for SQLite and PostgreSQL.
+See the [Tables](#tables) section for schema details.

-EventStore needs to run on a backend server.
-This package does not include a web server but you can try using [Vapor](https://vapor.codes) or [Webber](https://github.com/swifweb/webber).
+This document is meant to help developers contribute to the source code and test their changes.
+There is separate documentation describing [the concept of event-sourcing](./Documentation/ES.md) and [usage in applications](./Documentation/USAGE.md).

 # Build and Test